The content, at pet.triquence.org, is a bit

 - March, 2025

-- Most of the demos now have variations that can be stepped through (and started) using the left and
+- Demos in the A15a, A15c, and A16c scripts may now have variations that can be stepped through (and started) using the left and

 right arrow keys.
-Restart demos (or the current variation) using the corresponding
+Restart demos (or the selected variation) using the corresponding

 number key of the demo.